Do I need a RPA (Radiation Protection Adviser)

 In most cases there is a requirement to make that consultation more formal.
 For large organisations like the Nuclear Industry, the RPA is likely to be ‘in-house’.
 For smaller organisations, or larger organisations where work with ionising radiation only forms a small part of the business, it is more likely that the RPA will be appointed externally – normal under contract.

 A useful test is this: if you need to register your radiation work with HSE, or apply for a consent (for higher risk radiation sources), then you will need a Radiation Protection Adviser.
 Some useful resource can be found at the following HSE page: Notify, register or consent (HSE).
-Some additional HSE guidance on the application process can be found here: Ionising Radiations Regulations 2017 - Guidance for Notifications, Registrations and Consents (HSE).
+Some additional HSE guidance on the application process can be found here: Ionising Radiations Regulations 2017 - Guidance for Notifications, Registrations and Consents (HSE) (will open as a PDF).

 Do you need a Radiation Protection Adviser for your company?
 Visit our RPA service page.